mikromajor/stopwatch/README.md

 # Stopwatch - pet project
-(React, hooks: useRef, useState, useEffect, useCallback; memo)
+(React, hooks: useRef, useState, useEffect, useCallback; memo).\

-The stopwatch displays on the scoreboard - [hh:mm:ss:dMs]       //(1 dMs = 10 ms)
+The stopwatch displays on the scoreboard - [hh:mm:ss:dMs]       //(1 dMs = 10 ms).\
-and control panel with buttons: Wait, Reset, Start/Stop, Check speed, Double click.
+and control panel with buttons: Wait, Reset, Start/Stop, Check speed, Double click.\

-"STOP"-reset all to zero.
+"STOP"-reset all to zero.\
-"WAIT" - pause stopwatch.
+"WAIT" - pause stopwatch.\
-"RESET" - reset current values (and pause) and restart stopwatch.
+"RESET" - reset current values (and pause) and restart stopwatch.\
-"Check speed" -(works, when stopwatch is reset via "STOP")
+"Check speed" -(works, when stopwatch is reset via "STOP").\
-      start after the first click and finish after the second click..
+      start after the first click and finish after the second click.\
 "Double click" - works isolated.
-Activate indicator if double clicks is a smaller than 300ms
+Activate indicator if double clicks is a smaller than 300ms.\

 In the console can see which buttons and how many times have been re-rendered.